MicrosoftDocs/learn/learn-pr/wwl-data-ai/explore-query-performance-optimization/includes/7-describe-blocking-locking.md

 - Long running transactions caused by schema design.
 Frequently this can be an update on a column with a missing index, or poorly designed update query.

-Monitoring for locking-related performance problems allow you to quickly identity performance degradation related to locking.
+Monitoring for locking-related performance problems allows you to quickly identity performance degradation related to locking.

 For more information about how to monitor blocking, see [Understand and resolve SQL Server blocking problems](/troubleshoot/sql/performance/understand-resolve-blocking).